Standard Spanish: Present-day issues

 The question of standard language took on new relevance with the rise of the mass media, when, for the first time, speakers of different dialects gained immediate access—by radio, television, and, more recently, the Internet—to language from regions speaking a variety different from their own.
-The weakness of the standard form's influence on spoken language had made standardization a marginal issue in the past, but it now became an important subject for debate.
+The weakness of the standard form's influence on spoken language had made standardization a marginal issue in the past, but it has now become an important subject for debate.

-The lasting influence of linguistic centralism has led some commentators to claim that the problem of fragmentation is non-existent, and that it is enough simply to emulate educated language.
+The lasting influence of linguistic centralism has led some commentators to claim that the problem of fragmentation is non-existent and that it is enough simply to emulate educated language.
 One author, for example, repeated the doctrine of Menéndez Pidal when stating that:

-In any event, in the sphere of spoken language the issue has become problematic since at least the 1950s, when the commercial demands on movie dubbing studios working with Hollywood films began to call for the development of a Spanish whose pronunciation, vocabulary, and grammatical features would not be recognizable as belonging to any particular country.
+In any event, in the sphere of spoken language, the issue has become problematic since at least the 1950s when the commercial demands on movie dubbing studios working with Hollywood films began to call for the development of a Spanish whose pronunciation, vocabulary, and grammatical features would not be recognizable as belonging to any particular country (español latino or español neutro, "Latin American Spanish" or "Neutral Spanish").
 This goal soon proved to be an elusive one: even if the results could, on occasion, approximate a universally intelligible form, at the same time the process prevented the transmission of a familiar, intimate, or everyday tone.

+Disney Pictures took an early interest in unified dubbing.

+Three Little Pigs was dubbed in Paris by Castilian and French-accented actors.

+Snow White and the Seven Dwarfs and Pinocchio were dubbed in Argentina under Luis César Amadori.

+Later Disney films were dubbed in Mexico under Edmundo Santos.

 Nevertheless, its continued use has produced a degree of familiarization with a certain abstract phonetics throughout Spanish America.
-Dubbings made in Spain, are very particularly localized.
+Dubbings made in Spain, are very particularly localized due to both the language politics of Francoist Spain and later assumptions by Spanish audiences.